felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 -lidag	low intensity mode for DAG generation, it can help with OC or weak PSU.
 Supported values are 0, 1, 2, 3, more value means lower intensity.
 Example: "-lidag 1".
 	You can also specify values for every card, for example "-lidag 1,0,3".
 Default value is "0" (no low intensity for DAG generation).

+-ejobtimeout	job timeout for ETH, in minutes.
+If miner does not get new jobs for this time, it will disconnect from pool.
+Default value is 10.

+-djobtimeout	job timeout for second coin in dual mode, in minutes.
+If miner does not get new jobs for this time, it will disconnect from pool.
+Default value is 30.

 -tt	set target GPU temperature.
 For example, "-tt 80" means 80C temperature.
 You can also specify values for every card, for example "-tt 70,80,75".
 	You can also set static fan speed if you specify negative values, for example "-tt -50" sets 50% fan speed.
 Specify zero to disable control and hide GPU statistics.
 	"-tt 1" (default) does not manage fans but shows GPU temperature and fan status every 30 seconds.
 Specify values 2..5 if it is too often.